-Local Businesses: On top of those options, salvage furniture can also be found at local RV salvage shops, and possibly even a local junkyard if you’re willing to dig.
+Local Businesses: On top of those options, salvage furniture can also be found at local RV salvage shops and possibly even a local junkyard if you’re willing to dig.

 Buying Used or Salvage RV Furniture: Know Before You Go

-Unlike RV furniture that you buy brand-new off the factory floor, when you buy used or salvage furniture you don’t know exactly where it’s been — or what it’s been through.
+Unlike RV furniture that you buy brand-new off the factory floor, when you buy used or salvaged furniture you don’t know exactly where it’s been — or what it’s been through.
 And in some cases, that could lead to disaster.

 It’s easy to get caught up in a good deal and forget about the tiny asterisks of your purchase.
 Here are a few things worth remembering before shelling out your hard-earned cash for that perfect piece of RV furniture:

-Look for the tiny holes and sawdust that signifies the presence of common furniture beetles.
+Look for the tiny holes and sawdust that signify the presence of common furniture beetles.
 It’s also a good idea to ask the owners if pets have ever been allowed in the RV or on the furniture — fleas can lie dormant for months, quickly spawning a new infestation at the first opportunity.

-Machine wash any slipcovers or external fabrics in hot water, and use a disinfectant cleanser to ensure hard surfaces are free of dust, debris, and germs.
+Machine wash any slipcovers or fabrics in hot water, and use a disinfectant cleanser to ensure hard surfaces are free of dust, debris, and germs.

-One of the best parts about buying used or salvage furniture is the flexibility of the pricing.
+One of the best parts about buying used or salvaged furniture is the flexibility of the pricing.
 Check the furniture for any nicks, dings, scratches, or tears, which can help your argument for a lower price point… but even if everything’s ship-shape, don’t be afraid to offer a slightly lower number.
 The worst thing the seller can say is no!

-Of course, if you’ll be purchasing used or salvage RV furniture, you will want to carefully inspect each piece.
-You should always check that the furniture is well made and sturdy.
+Of course, if you’ll be purchasing used or salvaged RV furniture, you will want to carefully inspect each piece.
+You should always check that the furniture is well-made and sturdy.
 If possible, sit and stand on the furniture and give it a few bounces.